MIT-SPARK/Fast-ShapeAndPose/README.md

 The script may take a bit to run the first time while Julia precompiles it, but after that it should be much faster!

+## Using the solver in your own work
+The main bottleneck for using the solver is *keypoint detection*.
+To use the solver on your own application, you need to train a keypoint detector on your category and annotate its shape library.
+We provide some starting points [in this repo](https://github.com/Piflyer/keypoint-tracking).

 ## Reproducing Results
 First, download the data for each experiment:
 ```shell